Fatal shooting of Black teen roils liberal town in Oregon

 The death of Aidan Ellison, 19, added another name to the list of Black men and women whose killings have sparked a nationwide reckoning with racism and fueled a surge in a Black Lives Matter movement.

 “What can be said about this teenager who was full of spirit?
-He was just getting started on his lifelong journey when he was taken from us,” Ellison’s mother, Andrea Wofford, said in a statement.
+He was just getting started on his lifelong journey when he was taken from us,” Ellison’s family said in a statement released by his mother, Andrea Wofford.
 “Enough is enough.
 How many Black men have to die before this community takes hate crimes seriously?”

 On Nov.
 23, Robert Keegan fired a single shot into Ellison’s chest after complaining about the music late at night in a motel parking lot.
 He is being held without bail after pleading not guilty to second-degree murder, manslaughter and other charges.